An award-winning architect and world’s largest log house manufacturer design houses for the future

-Kontio, the world’s largest, Finland-based manufacturer of cross-laminated log system, took first steps in Vancouver and grew its market to Canada.
-Pavel Denisov, an internationally experienced, award-winning architect based in Vancouver, has recently started working with Kontio.
-This new collaboration bloomed to the stage where the very first Kontio log house frame was delivered to Vancouver in summer 2019.
+Kontio, the world’s largest, Finland-based manufacturer of cross-laminated log systems, has taken the first steps to grow its market to Canada in Vancouver.
+Pavel Denisov, an internationally experienced, award-winning architect based in Vancouver, recently began working with Kontio.
+This collaboration has advanced to where the very first Kontio log house frames were delivered to Vancouver in summer 2019.

-Pavel Denisov had a passion.
-He was eager to build a log house in Vancouver.
-One might say there was a problem: he couldn’t find an investor for his project – but Pavel took that more as a challenge rather than a problem.
-As a result Pavel built his first custom single-family log house himself in 2016.
-But his history with log goes further back in time.
+Pavel Denisov had a passion!
+He wanted to build a log house in Vancouver, but there was a slight problem – no investors for this project.
+Pavel took that as a challenge, and he built his first custom single-family log house in Vancouver in 2016, although his history with log home construction goes back much further than that.

-Today Pavel Denisov Design is a full-service architectural firm, providing exterior and interior home design, building permit sourcing in Metro Vancouver and beyond.
-Furthermore, Pavel manages construction where Kontio delivers the log frames.
-While he encourages his clients to use log, he also designs conventional wood-frame homes in any style: contemporary, traditional or timeless.
+Today Pavel Denisov Design is a full-service architectural firm that provides exterior and interior home design, as well as building-permit sourcing in Metro Vancouver and beyond.
+Furthermore, Pavel manages construction wherever Kontio delivers the log frames.
+While he encourages his clients to use log, he also designs conventional wood-frame homes in any style; contemporary, traditional, timeless….

 Pavel Denisov, why did you choose Kontio as your partner?

 "Kontio is a big company and financial stability is important.
-I don’t want to risk getting into the situation that the log deliverer would get bankrupt.
+I don’t want to risk getting into a situation where the log deliverer could become bankrupt.
 I appreciate the quality and consistency of Kontio products.
 I trust Kontio.

-One of the many pros is also having one permanent contact person at Kontio, Tanja Palokangas, whom I work with and who is a perfect coordinator between Pavel Denisov Design and Kontio’s log factory.
-She is up to date at all times and knows perfectly what’s going on so I can offer the tight schedules and deliveries to my customers.
-I could say that Tanja's management and engineering expertise is making it easier to me to take care of my projects.
+One of the many pros is having one permanent contact person at Kontio, Tanja Palokangas, with whom I work and is the perfect coordinator between Pavel Denisov Design and Kontio’s log factory.
+She is always up-to-date and knows exactly what’s going on so that I can offer tight schedules and deliveries to my customers.
+Tanja's management and engineering expertise is making it easier for me to take care of my projects.

-We are creating something that no one else is doing in the world.
-With Kontio’s advanced technology I am able to express myself as a designer and am proud of it.
-My houses don’t look the same.
-I can come up with various architectural solutions that meet clients' expectations.
+We are creating something that nobody else in the world is doing.
+With Kontio’s advanced technology, I am able to express myself as a designer and I am proud of it.
+My houses don’t all look the same.
+I can come up with various architectural solutions that meet clients' expectations and visions.

-I am thinking long term; I create houses for the future.
-The current trend is to make houses as airtight as thermoses.
-But I don’t think it's sufficient, I want to create healthy and energy efficient homes that naturally follow the local energy saving regulations and people needs."
+I am thinking long term.
+I create houses for the future.
+The current trend is to make houses as airtight as a thermos, but I don’t believe that is enough - I want to create healthy and energy-efficient homes that naturally follow the local energy saving regulations and meet the needs of people."
 Pavel says.